 The academic renewal policy provides for the alleviation of previously recorded, substandard academic work (grades of D, F or NC) not reflective of a student's current scholastic ability.
-A student may petition to eliminate up to 30 units of substandard course work, provided the courses were completed at least three years prior to the petition, and the student has completed at least fifteen (15) units with a grade of C or better at Solano College subsequent to the course work to be alleviated.
-The permanent academic record will be coded to indicate that the original grades will NOT be reflected in the grade point average; however, the courses will remain on the permanent record.
+A student may petition to eliminate up to 30 units of substandard course work, provided the courses were completed at least three years prior to the petition, and the student has completed at least fifteen (15) units with a grade of C or better at an accredited post-secondary institution subsequent to the course work to be alleviated.
+The permanent academic record will be coded to indicate that the original grades will not be reflected in the grade point average; however, the courses will remain on the permanent record.